 Blood has been used to treat many other conditions.
 It's usually very safe.
 The risk of getting COVID-19 from convalescent plasma hasn't been tested yet.
 But researchers believe that the risk is low because donors have fully recovered from the infection.

 Convalescent plasma therapy has some risks, such as:

 - Infections such as HIV and hepatitis B and C

 The risk of such infections is low.
 Donated blood must be tested for safety.
 Some people may have mild complications or none at all.
 Other people may have severe or life-threatening complications.

-Your doctor may consider convalescent plasma therapy if you're in the hospital with COVID-19.
+Your doctor may consider convalescent plasma therapy if you're in the hospital with COVID-19 and you are early in your illness or you have a weakened immune system.
 If you have questions about convalescent plasma therapy, ask your doctor.

 Your doctor will order convalescent plasma that is compatible with your blood type from your hospital's local blood supplier.

 Before convalescent plasma therapy, your health care team prepares you for the procedure.
 A health care team member inserts a sterile single-use needle connected to a tube (intravenous, or IV, line) into a vein in one of your arms.